tobgu/pyrsistent/README.rst

 Compatibility
 -------------

-Pyrsistent is developed and tested on Python 2.6, 2.7, 3.4, 3.5 and PyPy (Python 2.7 compatible).
-It will most likely work on all other versions >= 3.4 but no guarantees are given. :)
+Pyrsistent is developed and tested on Python 2.6, 2.7, 3.4, 3.5, 3.6 and PyPy (Python 2 and 3 compatible).
+It will most
+likely work on all other versions >= 3.4 but no guarantees are given. :)

 Compatibility issues
 ~~~~~~~~~~~~~~~~~~~~